evanx/redis-scan-bash/README.md

 ```shell
 commit=1 eachLimit=0 redis-scan @hash match 'some keys' -- ttl
 ```
-where actually `commit` is not required for `ttl` but I don't which to risk putting `del` in any examples.
+where actually `commit` is not required for `ttl` but I'd rather not risk putting `del` in any examples.

 Alternatively we can use `@nolimit` and `@commit` directives:
 ```shell